- Email: email@example.com

 - Supervisors: Dr Katy Wright, Dr Yasmin Hussain

 My name is Awadh Alotaibi.
 I am originally from Saudi Arabia, where I am a faculty member in the Department of Sociological Studies at King Saud University, Riyadh.
 The institution granted me a scholarship to pursue doctoral study at the School of Sociology and Social Policy here at the University of Leeds.
 I am grateful for these opportunities in both countries, which have had a profound impact on me.

 My teaching experience at King Saud University and being a student abroad has given me a better understanding of my career and how to seize opportunities for both my own and future generations.
-This is especially important to me since during my time here, I have also become a father to a beautiful one-year-old son, Mansour.
+This is especially important to me since during my time here, I have also become a father to a beautiful two-year-old son, Mansour.

 What motivated me to undertake PhD study?

 I have always been ambitious and interested in developing myself and changing my standards of living.
 This stems from my deep belief that through education, we can change everything.

 What are my plans once I have completed my PhD?